That Sage Smudge Stick Probably Came From Stolen Plants

 “When we encounter the poachers, they act on it.
 Three years ago, they weren’t,” said Goodman.
 “But law enforcement is now behind getting white sage more protection.
 They now understand the cultural and ecological significance.”

 A man bundles white sage, which is burned as an incense in blessings and sacred ceremonies, at the annual traditional agave roast at the Malki Museum on the Morongo Indian Reservation near Banning, California, April 11, 2015.
 DAVID MCNEW / AFP / Getty Images

 Burning white sage is cultural appropriation for anyone who is not part of a culture that traditionally uses the sacred plant in ceremony.
-American Indian/Alaska Native people were subject for nearly a century to Eurocentric laws that jailed or even killed them for practicing their religions, including white sage.
+American Indian/Alaska Native people were subject for nearly a century to Eurocentric laws that jailed or even killed them for practicing their religions, including burning white sage.
 For these reasons, Native communities have been calling on non-Native people who burn sage to stop.
 While some argue that cultural appropriation should be reason enough to stop masses of non-AIAN people from using white sage, others see the commercial sale of white sage as something that is here to stay.

-Ramirez is part of a group that's trying to get white sage recognized as a culturally significant plant at the state level, which could pave the way for it to eventually be recognized as threatened or endangered.
+Ramirez is part of a group that’s trying to get white sage recognized as a culturally significant plant at the state level, which could pave the way for it to eventually be recognized as threatened or endangered.
 This could save some white sage habitat from development.
-She's also among those who see working to make the industry more sustainable as the most realistic option to protect wild white sage, which can legally be harvested by local tribes for personal use.
+She’s also among those who see working to make the industry more sustainable as the most realistic option to protect wild white sage, which can be legally harvested by local tribes for personal use.